-Houghton does not have a preference for any one curriculum or homeschool approach over another and considers each homeschooled applicant individually and holistically.
-Homeschoolers who submit work to a distance learning entity (e.g. Christian Liberty Satellite Academy) should have that organization send a transcript.
-Otherwise, families should provide information regarding academic work and related activities for the 9th-12th grade years.
+Houghton does not recommend any particular curricular program.
+Homeschoolers who submit work to a distance learning program (i.e. Christian Liberty Satellite Academy) should have that organization send a transcript.
+Otherwise, families should provide information regarding academic work and related activities for the ninth-12th grade years.
 A reading list may also be submitted.
 The admission page of the Houghton College Web site features a sample curricular template, and other useful information for homeschool families.

 New York residents wishing to receive state need-based financial aid (NY State TAP) must demonstrate the “Ability to Benefit” (ATB) from higher education.
 Presently, the SAT and ACT are not acceptable ATB tests.
-A secondary-education completion credential (such as the Test Assessing Secondary Completion (TASC)) or high school diploma (from a school registered with the state of New York) are acceptable, as are passing scores on one of several basic skills tests.
-A letter attesting to the substantial equivalency of the student’s homeschooled education from a local public high school official will also meet the ATB requirement.
+A GED or high school diploma (from a school registered with the state of New York) is acceptable, as are passing scores on one of several basic skills tests.
+A letter attesting to educational equivalency from a local public high school official will also meet the ATB requirement.
 The following link provides helpful information regarding ATB requirements for homeschooled students.

 Homeschoolers who have taken college courses should send official transcripts of that work to Houghton.